dzlab/dzlab.github.io/_posts/2019-03-16-pytorch-training-loop.md

             optimizer.zero_grad()
 {% endhighlight %}

+> Note if we don't zero the gradients, then in the next iteration when we do a backward pass they will be added to the current gradients.
+This is because pytorch may use multiple sources to calculate the gradients and the way it combines them is throught a `sum`.

 For some cases, one may want to do more to control the training loop.
 For instance, try different:
 - regularization techniques
 - hyperparameter schedules